DJS593/readme-generator/READMD.md

   MIT

   ## Contributing <a name="contributing"></a>
-  Follow the Contributor Covenant Code of Conduct.
+  Files are open source, but please adhere to the Contributor Convenant Code of Conduct.

   ## Tests <a name="tests"></a>
   none